martinkersner/vimrc/README.md

 * F4 toogle paste mode form different applications
 * Ctrl + ←  switch to the left tab
 * Ctrl + →  switch to the right tab
+* F12 toogle window with classes and methods

 ## Installation
 ```shell